Skip to content

 Arguments

-Wrapper for parsed --name value pairs with typed accessors, schema validation, and interactive prompting.
+Wrapper for parsed --name value pairs with typed accessors, schema validation, interactive prompting, and pipeline input access.

 has(name)